Reinforcement Learning and Bandits for Speech and Language Processing: Tutorial, Review and Outlook: Reinforcement Learning Formulation for Speech and Language Applications

-As a side note, there are a growing interest of large language models (LLMs) such as GPT-3 and ChatGPT which perform human-level performance in NLG.
+There is a growing interest of large language models (LLMs) such as GPT-3 \cite{brown2020language}, PaLM \cite{chowdhery2022palm}, and ChatGPT which perform human-level performance in NLG task, which is why we separate it out as an individual section.
 These LLMs are typically trained using maximum likelihood estimation (MLE) to generate text that matches a given input.
 However, MLE-based methods suffer from various limitations, such as generating repetitive or uninteresting responses, and not taking into account the broader context of the conversation.

 RL provides a way to improve the performance of large language models by training them to optimize a specific reward function.
 In the context of NLG, the reward function can be defined based on various metrics, such as diversity, fluency, relevance, and engagement.
 For example, the reward function can be designed to encourage the model to generate diverse and engaging responses, while avoiding repetitive or irrelevant content.
-RL can also enable human feedbacks to fine-tune the LLMs to be more human-like and conversational in question answering type of scenarios \cite{ouyang2022training}.
+RL can also enable human feedbacks to fine-tune the LLMs to be more human-like and conversational in question answering type of scenarios.